metagentools/GraphBin/README.md

 ### Setting up the environment
 We recommend that you use [Conda](https://docs.conda.io/en/latest/) to run GraphBin.
 You can download [Anaconda](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) which contains Conda.

-Once you have installed Conda, make sure you are in the GraphBin directory.
+Once you have installed Conda, make sure you are in the GraphBin folder.
 Now run the following commands to create a Conda environment and activate it to run GraphBin.

 ```
 conda env create -f environment.yml